-Once your account is set-up, you may make changes to and renew your registration using one of the following methods:
+Once your account is set-up, you may obtain online access to make changes to and renew your registration:

 - Visit one of the TxDMV Regional Service Centers.

 Renewals and/or supplemental applications can be processed online, through a Regional Service Center or mailed to Texas Department of Motor Vehicles, Motor Carrier Division – IRP Renewal, P.O.
 Box 26440, Austin, TX 78755-0440.